Hello breakfast and hello Triple Berry Chia Jam!

 - Remove the fruit from heat and mash with a fork or potato masher.
 Don’t worry if the blueberries do not fully mash.
 Add the chia seeds and stir until well combined.

-- Remove the jam from the heat and let sit for 20 minutes covered.
-This will allow the chia seeds to plump and thicken the jam.
+- Cover the jam and let sit for 20 minutes.
+This will allow the chia seeds to plump and thicken.

-- Jam should be refrigerated and used within 2-3 weeks.
+- Jam should be refrigerated and enjoyed within 2 weeks.